What's in your wastewater?

 UF Membrane Skids Under Construction

-Wastewater is the term used to describe the disposed water and solids from communities, industries, and manufacturing facilities that flows into wastewater treatment plants or waterways.
-It is important to know what constituents make up wastewater and be aware of what enters the waterways or is discharged into wastewater treatment plants.
-Implementing a wastewater treatment system to remove the five parameters listed below is extremely important in order to protect the environment, aquatic life and also meet permitted effluent discharge regulations for your business.
+Wastewater is the term used to describe the disposed water and solids from communities, industries, and manufacturing facilities that flows into receiving wastewater treatment plants or waterways.
+The treatment of wastewater discharges are for reuse or compliant disposal to the receiving environment.
+The world has grown, as have the compliance requirement for discharge wastewater.
+Today, it is required to know what constituents are in the wastewater prior to entry to the waterways or wastewater treatment plants.
+Implementing a wastewater treatment system to remove the five parameters listed below is extremely important in order to keep your business leading the way environmentally for customers, employees, host communities and shareholders.

 Five Important Parameters and Characteristics that Make Up Wastewater: